Communist Control Act of 1954: Act

 The Communist Control Act of 1954 was originally proposed as an amendment to the Internal Security Act of 1950, which had sought to combat the spread of communism in labor unions.
 Apart from its secondary focus which concentrated on the illegality of "communist front organizations" (i.e. labor unions), the bill was drafted with the intention of tackling the root of pro-communist sentiment in the United States: the Communist Party.
 In its second section, the Communist Control Act characterized the Communist Party as an "agency of a hostile foreign power".
 The party was described as an "instrumentality of a conspiracy to overthrow the government" and a "clear, present, and continuing danger to the security of the United States".

-The act made membership in the Communist Party a criminal act and stipulated that all party members would be sanctioned with up to a $10,000 fine or imprisonment for five years or both if they failed to register with the U.S. Attorney General as such.
+The act made membership in the Communist Party a criminal act and stipulated all party members would be sanctioned with up to a $10,000 fine or imprisonment for five years or both if they failed to register with the U.S. Attorney General as such.
 Additionally, according to the third section, the Communist Party would be deprived of "the rights, privileges, and immunities of a legal body".

 The Internal Security Act of 1950 had defined two types of "communist organizations".
 Republican Senator Hugh A. Butler of Nebraska later proposed a bill aimed at the removal of Communists from leadership positions in labor unions by designating "communist-infiltrated organizations" as a third class of communist organization.
-Afterward, Democratic Senator Hubert Humphrey of Minnesota put forward a substitute to that bill with the intention of directly tackling the "root of evil", the Communist Party members.
+Afterward, Democratic Senator Hubert Humphrey of Minnesota put forward a substitute bill with the intention of sanctioning Communist Party members.
 Through an amendment by Democratic Senator Price Daniel of Texas, both the Butler and Humphrey bills were merged into one.
 The final version of the bill was passed unanimously in the Senate.
 The House of Representatives also made additions to the bill, including a section which listed the criteria for "determining what constitutes membership in the [Communist] Party and related organizations".